IFalimendikov/Guide-Web3-From-0-to-Dev/README.md

 Ideally you should practise coding everyday!
 Even if it is just 15-20 minutes sometimes.
 Might seem not like much but you will progress much much faster comppared to people who do several days or more of pausing.

-So, our main goal is to get comfortable at Web development, using all modern packages for JS as React, Node etc. Let's say you should be able to create a website or simple Web application
+So, our main goal is to get comfortable at Web development, using all modern packages for JS as React, Node etc. Let's say you should be able to create a website using React and Next with a good degree on confidence.